StreetCodeAcademy/programming-fundamentals/python-curriculum/Lists_Intro/README.md

 ### Printing a List
 Sometimes, if you just want to see all of the elements in a list, rather than printing each element out through accessing, you can simply call `print()`, passing in the name of your list as an argument.
 For example, `print(favorites)`.

+### Length of a List
+At times, I'm even too lazy to print out the entire list.
+When I just want to know how many elements are in the list, I'll use the `len()` method, which gives me the count of the elements in a list when I pass the list name as an argument.
+What do you expect `print(len(favorites))` to print?
+Try it out and see if the result matches what you predicted!

 ### Deleting Elements in a List
 To delete elements from a list, you can use the **method** `clear()` to remove all of the elements in a list.
 You'll have an empty list if you call this method on a list.